Adobe-CEP/CEP-Resources/UXP-Migration-Guide/README.md

 #### Use Case: Keyboard Events

 CEP allows you to register an interest in specific keyboard events to prevent them from being sent directly to the host application, allowing you to implement your own callback functions.
-UXP does not support registering keyboard events.
+UXP does not support registering keyboard events in the same manner.
+Your UXP plugin can set focus on a control inside a panel and listen for several types of keyboard presses, but there’s no way to do this globally to override the global shortcuts.

 #### Use Case: Adjusting Plugin Size